dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="Optimal Moveset"}
 {:.faded}

-Gengar has the highest DPS of all Ghost-type Pokemon.
+Gengar has the highest `*[DPS]: Damage Per Second` of all Ghost-type Pokemon.
 So why is it so low?
 Because it's made of glass and tissue paper.
 Gengar hits even harder than Chandelure, but will faint in so few hits that you won't know what happened.
 If you tend to have a lot of healing items (or no just other options), then Gengar will tear apart the battlefield better than anyone else, but it's gonna be chugging Revives and Potions faster than anything else as well.

 An important note though, is that Gengar is a Trade Evolution Pokemon.
 Meaning that, much like Machamp in the Fighting-type category, you could trade high-level Gastly or Haunter with your friends, and evolve to Gengar for free.
 This accessibility simply can't be beat when it comes to Ghost-type attackers, and means that Gengar will likely make up most of any Trainer's Ghost-type parties for a while, until more sustainable options are caught.